angela1C/Programming-and-Scripting-Project/README.md

 #### organisation and presentation tasks
 - [ ] review the layout of the readme
-- [ ] maybe move all the plots out of the main python script as they slow down running the script
+- [ ] maybe move all the plots out of the main python script - instead I am saving the plot output to png files rather than displaying each one to the screen
+- [ ] possibly move some code from the readme. redirect the script output to a text file and save that to the repository
-- [ ] table of contents. numbering
+- [ ] table of contents. numbering. not all links are working
-- [ ] keep the jupyter notebook in line with the python script and readme document.
+- [ ] keep the jupyter notebook in line with the python script and readme document. will come back to this after the project due date as it not necessary for now
-- [x] get links to images working
+- [x] get links to images working. sizing works with html tags
 - [ ] Ensure the project is well organised and contain detailed explanations throughout

 <a name="2.-background-information-about-the-fisher-iris-dataset"></a>